1999 NFL season: Television

 This was the second year under the league's eight-year broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 Dan Dierdorf left ABC to return to CBS, joining Verne Lundquist on CBS's #2 crew.
-Dierdorf replaced Randy Cross, who then became part of an overhauled talent lineup on The NFL Today: Jim Nantz remained as host, but Marcus Allen, Brent Jones, and George Seifert were replaced by Cross, Craig James, and Jerry Glanville.
+Dierdorf replaced Randy Cross, who then became part of an overhauled talent lineup on The NFL Today: Jim Nantz remained as host, but Marcus Allen, Brent Jones, George Seifert, and Michael Lombardi were replaced by Cross, Craig James from CBS College Football Today, and Jerry Glanville who came over from the NFL on Fox.
 ABC decided to leave Al Michaels and Boomer Esiason in a two-man booth.
 ABC also dropped Frank Gifford's segments from its MNF pregame show, letting Chris Berman to host the entire 20 minutes.
+Bonnie Bernstein was promoted to sideline reporter after being a field reporter for the NFL Today pregame show working for Lundquist and Dierdorf, replacing Michele Tafoya who worked as a sideline reporter for the SEC on CBS in 1999, before leaving for ESPN in 2000.